 In multi-beam operations, the UE assumes that the same paging message and the same Short Message are repeated in all transmitted beams and thus the selection of the beam(s) for the reception of the paging message and Short Message is up to UE implementation.
 The paging message is same for both RAN initiated paging and CN initiated paging.

 The UE initiates RRC Connection Resume procedure upon receiving RAN initiated paging.
 If the UE receives a CN initiated paging in RRC_INACTIVE state, the UE moves to RRC_IDLE and informs NAS.
+However, if a L2 U2N Relay UE in RRC_INACTIVE state receives a CN initiated paging for a L2 U2N Remote UE, the L2 U2N Relay UE does not move to RRC_IDLE state.

 The PF and PO for paging are determined by the following formulae: